1uc0s/MrRoboto/README.md

 - ⚡ Power supply requirements and safety guidelines

 **Quick Start:**
-1. Connect 4× ULN2003A ICs to breadboard
+1. Connect 6× ULN2003A ICs to breadboard
-2. Wire EasyPIC GPIO pins (PORTA-PORTD) to ULN2003A inputs
+2. Wire EasyPIC GPIO pins to ULN2003A inputs
 3. Connect external 8-12V supply to ULN2003A COM pins
 4. Connect motors to ULN2003A outputs
 5. Ensure common ground between all components